bloxstreet/support/guides/training-guide.md

 **Trainer:** *I would now like everyone to state their greeting.
 Failure to do so will result in a removal from the server.*

 **Wait for the Trainee to speak.** If you can understand their greeting then pass them.
 Do not be strict.
 If they lack understandable grammar, you must kick the Trainee from the game, saying they failed.

+##### Cafe Test Script
+**Trainer:** *Congratulations, you have passed the Greeting Test!
+We will now move on to the Cafe Test.*

+**Trainer:** *In this test, treat me as a guest who has approached your cafe register.
+Make sure to say your greeting when I approach you.*

+**Trainer:** *You must utilize understandable grammar in this test.
+I will determine if your grammar is understandable or not.*

+**Trainer:** *Before we begin, I will show you how to make a Coffee.
+Please pay attention, and avoid going AFK, as the information is for your success.*

+**Trainer:** *1st, click on the Cup/Mug.
+When you have the cup, put in the type of coffee the guest told you to make.
+I’ll show you an example, please watch closely.*

+**At this point, you will show them how to make a simple coffee, by placing the mug on the dispenser.**

+**Trainer:** *We also have a slush machine at Blox-Street that allows our guests to choose from a variety of different flavored Slushies.*

+**Trainer:** *This machine requires a COLD CUP.*

+**Trainer:** *To dispense a Slush, simply place the COLD CUP up to the slush dispenser of your choice.*

+**Trainer:** *You cannot use the handto system in the Training Center.
+In the store, click the H key if you are on a PC.*

+**Trainer:** *If you are on mobile, click the button on the left side of your screen to begin the process.*

+**Trainer:** *Now that you’ve seen how to make drinks, it’s time for you to have a turn.
+Remember to use your greeting.
+If you need assistance in this test, you are welcome to ask me.*

+**Trainer:** *We will now begin this test.
+Please state your greetings.*

+**Trainer:**  *Hi!
+Could I get a Regular Coffee and a Blox Fizz?*

+**Wait for a response and the order.**

+**_If they pass, proceed.
+If they fail, tell them why they’ve failed and kick them.
+Be sure to remind them that they can always attend the next session!_**